zinkko/mars-irc/backlog.md

 ## Features

 - more hubs
-- get available hubs
+- get available hubs from server
-- exit command for user
-- show origin hub in messages
+- show map of hubs on client
-- commands, e.g. for delays to other hubs

 ## Fixes

-- Fix input prompt getting messed up with incoming messages